SeniorCapstone/MobileApp/README.md

 -This app is in its very early stages.
 We will have to make a lot of changes in the code for our project.

--All of the changes we make in a file can be uploaded to one of the associated folders.
+-All of the changes we make in a file can be uploaded to one of the folders.

 -Any new files we make could also be uploaded to the associated folder.

-Just so we are more organized.
+-These folders should help us be more organized lol.